hjstoff/CMake-basic-cfg/README.txt

 debug versions.

-Doxyfile is a Doxygen configuration file configured for generating manual pages documentations from inline comments in source files.
+Doxyfile is a Doxygen configuration file configured for generating manual pages documentation only (no html, etc) from inline comments in source files.

 To use CMakeLists.txt.template:
 - Define a real project name (instead of myproject), and possibly adjust also